 Kinship Care

 In New Jersey and across the country, many grandparents, relatives and family friends are providing care to children who are unable live with their birth parents.
-It is more common than you might think.
-When situations arise and a child can no longer safely reside with their birth parent/legal guardian, DYFS first looks for relatives and family friends who may be familiar to the child to provide care.
+When situations arise and a child can no longer safely reside with their birth parent/legal guardian, Child Protection and Permanency, CP&P, first look for relatives and family friends who may be familiar to the child to provide care.
 Relatives and family friends are usually known to a child and can often help ease the trauma of separating from a birth parent by providing a safe, nurturing environment.

 Family